GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 We found that amongst the small sample of the population, `Nurses, Teaches, Sales person and Scientist` are the occupations that tend to have some kind of sleeping disorder.

 Also it can be noticed that `Nurses, Doctors and Engineers` compose more than the half of the professions in the dataset.
-Having done some EDA prior to executing and documenting this project would have helped notice and tackle this issue.
+If performing an EDA was in the scope of this project, we would have noticed and tackled this issue prior to executing and documenting it.

 <br>